expo/expo/docs/pages/build-reference/migrating.md

 With classic builds, `assetBundlePatterns` serves two purposes:

 1. Assets that match the given patterns are bundled in the binary at build time.
-2. Assets that match the given patterns determine the contents of an "atomic" over-the-air update bundle.
+2. Assets that match the given patterns determine the contents of an "atomic" update bundle.
 All of the files matching `assetBundlePatterns` need to be downloaded before an update is considered ready to launch.

 Only the second purpose applies with the new build system.
 All assets referenced in your app source code are bundled into your app binary at build time, the same as in a default React Native app &mdash; `assetBundlePatterns` is not used to determine what assets to bundle in the binary, it's only used for update bundles.